-- Make links between Jesus' ethical teaching and the way in which Christians try to live - Make links between Christian beliefs about loving others and the work of Christians with those in need - Investigate how Christian places of worship show care for their members and the wider community eg through community activities such as: - Carer and toddler groups - Children's & Youth groups - Uniformed Groups (Scouting, Guiding, Boys Brigade, Girl's Brigade) - Luncheon Clubs - 'Drop In' Centres
+- impact of some of Make - Make links between Jesus' ethical teaching and the way in

+- which Christians try to live

+Make links between Christian beliefs about loving others and the work of Christians with those in need

+- Investigate how Christian places of worship show care for their members and the wider community eg through community activities such as:

+- Carer and toddler groups

+- Children's & Youth groups

+- Uniformed Groups (Scouting, Guiding, Boys Brigade, Girl's Brigade)

+- Luncheon Clubs

+- 'Drop In' Centres

-Refer to different Christian denominations in their locality to give examples of different forms of Christian expression
+- Make reference to the way different Christian denominations in their area express themselves - Refer to different Christian denominations in their locality to give examples of different forms of Christian expression

-- Watch a video or read about Jesus' teaching and explore its meaning through eg

-- Role play and drama

-- Artwork

-- Creative writing

-- Music

-- Describe incidents and experiences of their own in which Jesus' teaching could have had an impact

-- Talk about any 'good deeds' or community work pupils may have been involved in.
-What was involved and how did they feel?

-- Talk about the facilities for people which enrich community life and what difference these facilities make they could write imaginatively about a town in which no one is provided for, and also write about 'My ideal town' in which a sense of community thrives

-- Design a poster for a

-Christian place of

-worship called 'St

-Perfects', advertising the

-things this Christian place

-of worship does for the
+- Watch a video or read about Jesus' teaching and explore its meaning through eg - Role play and drama - Artwork - Creative writing - Music - Describe incidents and experiences of their own in which Jesus' teaching could have had an impact - Talk about any 'good deeds' or community work pupils may have been involved in.
+What was involved and how did they feel? - Talk about the facilities for people which enrich community life and what difference these facilities make - they could write imaginatively about a town in which no one is provided for, and write about 'My ideal town' in which a - sense of community thrives Design a poster for a Christian place of worship called 'St Perfects', advertising the things this Christian place of worship does for the local community - Conduct a case study of the community work of two local Christian places of worship of different denominations, researching, using interviews with clergy, notice boards, newsletters and websites.

-local community

-- Conduct a case study of the community work of two local Christian places of worship of different denominations, researching, using interviews with clergy, notice boards, newsletters and web-sites.
 How else is the building used